PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_auto-debit.md

 **AUTODEBIT**

-Automatically deduct the funds from the user's BOTIM & PayBy account
+Automatically deduct the funds from the user's BOTIM & Botim Money Business account

 ---